 No matter what your ideal lifestyle looks like, Townsville offers a diverse range of historical, military, outback, island, active and tranquil experiences to suit anyone.

-For more information about what it’s like to live in Townsville, watch this
+For more information about what it's like to live in Townsville, visit the

 Townsville fun fact

 Townsville is Australia's largest garrison city.
-It hosts the largest Army Base in Australia as well as an RAAF Base, Townsville Field Training Area and Port of Townsville's Berth 10 designed for the Royal Australian Navy.
+It hosts the largest Army Base in Australia as well as a Royal Australian Air Force (RAAF) Base, Townsville Field Training Area and Port of Townsville's Berth 10 designed for the Royal Australian Navy.

 Located just an hour and a half west of Townsville, the outback town of Charters Towers will captivate history lovers.